 Breakout Trading Strategy

-A confirmation-based breakout framework using SMA10 trend alignment, pullbacks, and disciplined entries across M5 to H12.
+A confirmation-based breakout framework using SMA10 alignment, multi-timeframe scanning, volatility-aware filters, and disciplined risk control across M5 to H12.

 Breakout trading without chasing